tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 **This feature is still experimental -- API & tool usage are subject to change in future versions.**

 The JavaScript source code of your application can be protected by compiling to native code.
-Only the native code is distributed with the application and is loaded when the application starts.
+Only the native code is distributed with the application and is loaded by the application.

 There are important limitations in the current implementation.
 Please see the 'Limitation' section.